 Varicose veins are characterized by a bluish appearance and swollen areas in the legs.
 These infamous veins result in an unpleasant appearance and can also be painful.

-Beyond the cosmetic issues, they directly affect your health because as the surrounding tissues become impacted by the accumulation of toxins, which can cause ulcers to form if left untreated.
+Beyond the cosmetic issues, they directly affect your health because the surrounding tissues become impacted by the accumulation of toxins, which can cause ulcers to form if left untreated.

 As if that weren’t enough, continued problems with blood circulation can lead to serious cardiovascular health problems.

-Exercises to treat and prevent varicose veins
+Exercises to strengthen your veins

 Among the most recommended exercises are: